 The seminars and conferences presented by LexisNexis are topical, practical and give delegates the opportunity to interact with one another and with speakers.

-Advocate Shaw specialises in Environmental Law, and has authored three books on the subject for LexisNexis publishing.
+Advocate Douglas J. Shaw specialises in Environmental Law, and has authored three books on the subject for LexisNexis publishing.
 He is currently involved in a number of cases in this area.
 Although concerned for the environment, he also understands the business world; having done management consultancy projects in mining companies in the past and being involved in running investment companies at a high level.